michaelklishin/langohr/README.md

 Here is what Langohr *does not* try to be:

  * A replacement for the RabbitMQ Java client
- * Sugar-coated API for task queues that hides all the AMQP machinery from developer
+ * Sugar-coated API for task queues that hides all the AMQP machinery from the developer
  * A port of Ruby amqp gem to Clojure